 According to my host, a lifetime resident in the city, the most acclaimed tabuleiro do acarajé in Salvador da Bahia is Casa da Dinhi do Acarajé, which – apart from serving an excellent aracajé – stands out for its colonial setting.
 The founder of the tabuleiro passed away in 2008 and the business is now run by her family.

 In 2005, the Oficio de Baianas de Aracajé (the working area of the aracajé vendors) was recognized by Brazil’s Instituto do Patrimônio Histórico e Artistico Nacional (IHPAN) as an Immaterial Patrimony of Brazilian Culture.

 - Salvador da Bahia is a UNESCO World Heritage Site and one of the most picturesque cities in Brazil thanks to a thorough restoration of the old city center.

 - Tabuleiro da Casa da Dinha: Largo de Santana in the Rio Vermelho district.
 Tel: (71) 3334-1703.

 - With regard to food safety: I think it’s one of the safest snacks you can eat since the shrimp is dried, the snack is deep-fried, the spicy paste too hot to possibly contain any micro-organism but you could ask for a serving without the salad.
 And it’s always good to buy at food stalls where there is a flow of customers so you know that the food doesn’t lie around for very long.

-- The museum about the Baianas de Acarajé (O Memorial das Baianas de Acarajé) is on Praça da Cruz Caida, downtown Salvador da Bahia (called Pelourinho).
+- The Baianas de Acarajé Memorial (O Memorial das Baianas de Acarajé) is on Praça da Cruz Caida, downtown Salvador da Bahia (called Pelourinho).